sparq-ai/search-client-js/README.md

 [SearchTap](https://www.searchtap.io/) is a subscription based hosted search solution for websites (eCommerce, Media and Publishing), mobile applications and enterprise software that delivers relevant results instantly.

 Search Client is a lightweight search-only client that handles only the searches.
-It can be used in applications that require search access to their data and don't require the full blown client `@searchtap/client`

-- The Search Client library makes it easy to send requests and retrieve search results from the server for you.
+It can be used in applications that require search access to their data and don't require the full blown client `@searchtap/client`.
+The Search Client library makes it easy to send requests and retrieve search results from the server for you.
-- The package supports the library and handles ...... so that you can focus on .......

 ## Table of Contents